-Metropolitan College of New York was founded by Audrey Cohen, educational visionary and activist, founded the Women’s Talent Corps in 1964.
+Metropolitan College of New York was founded by Audrey Cohen, educational visionary and activist who established the Women’s Talent Corps in 1964.
 Through development and training for new professional positions, the Talent Corps created employment for thousands of people.
 It became The College for Human Services, later Audrey Cohen College, and today Metropolitan College of New York (MCNY).
-MCNY, for over 50 years, continues the tradition of offering highly motivated learners an education that combines applied skills and professional knowledge to effect personal transformation and positive change in the workplace and community.
+For over 50 years, MCNY has continued the tradition of offering highly motivated adult learners an education that combines applied skills and professional knowledge to effect personal transformation and positive change in the workplace and community.
 MCNY is a not-for-profit, accredited, independent college.
 Full year-round offerings accelerate degree completion, and a unique approach to learning permits close integration of workplace activities and study.
 MCNY is conveniently located in Soho/Tribeca at 431 Canal Street, New York, NY 10013 and in the Bronx at 529 Courtlandt Ave Bronx, NY 10451.
 For more information on MCNY, visit www.mcny.edu or call 800.33.THINK.